LegolasVzla/pgplsql-useful-examples/README.md

 	./execute_all.sh

-* dev_postgres_database folder:

 Structure:

-Files are contained inside of the dev_postgres_database folder, with the below structure:
+Files are contained inside of the temporal_schema folder, with the below structure:

 a) schema -> functions: generating queries with tree json format.